 This section is written assuming that the customer or end-user has provided a Concept of Operations (CONOPS) or an operational capabilities or operational requirements document.
 If that is not the case, it is then assumed that the systems/architectural engineering team will start with the task of collecting all stakeholder needs and transforming them into the required operational information.
-The end result of this effort will be a collection of architecture capabilities or high-level requirements that are treated as originating operational requirements and/or architectural guidance information (See Section 2.2 Capture Source Material).
+The end result of this effort will be a collection of architectural guidance information (See Section 2.2 Capture Source Material).